 Green Juice: Same as juices #1 and #3

 I drank the fifth juice in traffic on my way home from work—I couldn’t help but notice all the Burger King, Carl’s Jr.’s, McDonald’s etc. all around me—a nice, burger with all the fixin’s sounded AHH-mazing.
 I don’t even like burgers.

 Almond Milk, Banana, Cashews, Cinnamon, Filtered Water

 I drank the final Juice (more like a nut milk) just before bed as my dessert—I put all ingredients in the blender along with some ice and made a smoothie— the mix of the banana, almond milk and cinnamon was delicious!
 Since coming across this recipe I’ve been making this blend regularly as it’s a great (and healthy!) meal or dessert replacement.
 If you’re allergic to nuts, you can forgo to almond milk and cashews and use coconut milk instead.

-If you’re on the fence about juice cleanses or just don’t have the money to fork over, I recommend trying this DIY version and making the juices yourself.
+If you’re on the fence about juice cleanses, I recommend trying this DIY version and making the juices yourself.
+Not only can you easily make the juices yourself, it’s more cost-effective than purchasing a cleanse system.
 This one is perfect if you’re not ready for a three-day or longer cleanse—perfect for a day of detox!